AzyCrw4282/GoGoSnakeeee/README.md

 # GoGoSnakeeee
 Just  a small, classic snake game made in Golang.
-Mainly building this as my first project to get used to the syntax of Golang.
+If you are frequent user of cmd line then run the binary and have fun playing the classic snake game.